chaurasiyaajay/Fake-News-Detection-and-Abstractive-Summarization/README.md

 To promote transparency and trust, we apply LIME (Local Interpretable Model-agnostic Explanations) to interpret and visualize the model’s decision, helping users understand why a particular article was classified as fake or real.

 #Abstractive Text Summarization (T5-based)-
 For summarization, i implement T5 (Text-To-Text Transfer Transformer) — a powerful encoder-decoder model capable of generating human-like abstractive summaries from long-form news content.
-The model was fine-tuned on summarization datasets like CNN/DailyMail.

 #Features
 Fine-tuned BERT model for fake news classification in Hindi